Hornsby resident, Kylie asks

 - The buyer must be at least 18 years of age

-- They must not be in a relationship where their spouse or defacto owns or has owned a property within Australia
+- They must not be in a relationship where their spouse or de-facto owns or has owned a residential property within Australia

-- They buyer must occupy the home as their principle place of residence for a continuous period of 6 months, and must move in within 12 months of the date of completion of construction, or the date of settlement
+- The buyer must occupy the home as their principle place of residence for a continuous period of 12 months, and must move in within 12 months of the date of completion of construction, or the date of settlement.